 Fordham Law School

-The Fordham Law School offers six LL.M. degree programs: Banking, Corporate, & Finance Law, Intellectual Property & Information Technology Law, International Business & Trade Law, International Dispute Resolution, International Law & Justice and U.S. & Comparative Law.
+Fordham Law School offers seven LL.M. degree programs: Banking, Corporate, & Finance Law, Corporate Compliance, Intellectual Property & Information Technology Law, International Business & Trade Law, International Dispute Resolution, International Law & Justice and U.S. & Comparative Law.
 The programs run for one academic year each; however, there is a part-time program that runs over an extended period of time.
 Students may begin their LL.M. program in either fall (August) or spring (January).

 Franklin Pierce Law Center